Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/4407/

 ### How to use Clock Viz
 A simple digital or analog Clock vizualisation for your dashboards.
-Useful when your Splunk dashboards are on a big TV.
+Useful when your Splunk dashboards are on a big TV.<br>
 To use this vizualisation, you should use the following search:

 `|makeresults`